Donate Now!

 1. The Making it Work Framework launched the year after Summit North and the tools on the site have been evolving ever since.
 This work has its own section on this site.

-2. The Northern Health Equity Strategy has been published by HQO and can be found here with reference to health human resources on page 21.
+2. The Northern Health Equity Strategy has been published by Health Quality Ontario and references to health human resources are found on page 21.

 3. Nishnawbe Aski Nation’s Transformation Summit document links are below: